edm00se/blog/_posts/2019-08-22-maintaining-hacks.md

 - testing it out
   - this went strangely without a hiccup, hooray! 🎉

 Where is it now?
 If you're interested, you can check out my repository, [`github.com/edm00se/amp-hacks`][gh-amp-hacks-repo].
-Feel free to check it out, see what it does, or fork it and make it your own.
+Feel free to check it out, see what it does, or fork it and make it your own; or stare in horror at the workaround needed.
+For reference the repository is new, but the pages date back to about 3 years ago in a different repo I've since archived; I finally stuffed my hacks into their own box.

 That's it, the big reveal.
 Have hacks that are needed to make things work?
 Throw them in their own box and keep them, documented and available, but isolated.
 One day they can be removed and the world will be a little bit brighter for it.